Blood and Marrow Transplant

 Second opinion service

 If you have been diagnosed with leukemia, lymphoma, myeloma or another blood disease, we can provide you with a second opinion.
-Asking for a second opinion doesn't mean you think the first diagnosis is wrong you have doubts about your doctor.
+Asking for a second opinion doesn't mean you think the first diagnosis is wrong or you have doubts about your doctor.
 Rather, it's a good way for you to get more information about your treatment options.

 Learn about the BMT program at The University of Kansas Hospital.